growdigital/forestgarden.wales/content/_index.md

 {{< figure src="/img/northface.jpg" alt="Photo of hedge, oak tree, polytunnel and freshly scythed grass path" caption="North boundary mixed windbreak hedge and grass path" >}}

-We have a well-developed 1 acre site with wildlife pond, polytunnel & propagation beds, a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OMG!
-(Ornamental Maintenance-free Garden!).
+We have a well-developed 1 acre site with wildlife pond, polytunnel & propagation beds, a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OFG!
+(Ornamental Forest Garden!).

 ## What is forest gardening?